 A historical center of Dutch modern and classical art

 Two prosperous periods characterize Dutch art: the 19th century and its realist painters, and the 20th century and its modern artists, designers and sculptors.
 To admire their work, most of the major museums are concentrated in the Museumkwartier, onMuseumplein (Museum Square), created at the end of the 19th century after the 1883 International Colonial Exhibition and the city's cultural heart.
-To the north is the famous Rijksmuseum, a neo-Gothic building completed in 1885 and dedicated to the fine arts, crafts and history of the country.
-It is the Netherlands' most important museum in terms of attendance and collection, with over 2 million visitors a year and a collection of around one million works, including the greatest masterpieces of 17th-century Dutch painting.
+To the north is the famous Rijksmuseum, completed in 1885 and dedicated to fine arts, crafts and the history of the country.
+It is the most important museum in the Netherlands in terms of attendance and collection, with over 2 million visitors a year and a collection of around one million works, including the greatest masterpieces of 17th-century Dutch painting.
 The north-western part of the square is home to the Van Gogh Museum, a modern building designed by Gerrit Rietveld, a leading Dutch architect who also designed the Amsterdam School of Art and Design that bears his name.
 Entirely dedicated to Van Gogh, it showcases a major work in the history of European painting (with over 2,000 works!), although little considered during the artist's lifetime.
 Adjacent to the Van Gogh Museum is the city's most important museum of modern art: the famous Stedelijk Museum, renovated and enlarged in 2012.
 This astonishing building houses works by major Dutch and international artists and designers, from Piet Mondrian to Karel Appel.

 The Dutch Golden Age